zachdwight/pdf-2-ai-summary/README.md

 # pdf-2-ai-summary
-quickly summarize or interrogate a contract or technical document
+quickly summarize or interrogate a contract or technical document with an LLM